maybedont/website/content/download.md

 Then open your browser to http://localhost:6274, set the transport to `Streamable HTTP`, and put `http://localhost:8080/mcp` as the URL.
 Then you can go to the `Tools` tab and list the tools available, and even test them out.

-#### Claude Desktop
+#### 2. Claude Desktop

-**NOTE:** This requires the server type in the gateway-config.yaml to be stdio, and we need to adjust the audit log location and use the new downstream_mcp_servers structure:
+**NOTE:** This requires the server type in the gateway-config.yaml to be stdio, and we need to adjust the audit log location:

 ```yaml
 server: